JulianMarsal/PaisesApi/README.md

 # How to test it
- After running the project, type or paste in the browser, for example, the following url: http://localhost:5000/?V1=0&V2=1 You can give it 2 values trow the url (V1 and V2), both of them can are float or integer, the API will look and return for countries that contain the values between V1 and V2.
+ After running the project, type or paste in the browser, for example, the following url: http://localhost:5000/?V1=0&V2=1 You can give it 2 values through the url (V1 and V2), both of them can are float or integer, the API will look and return for countries that contain the values between V1 and V2.